iChetan7/eJPTv2-Notes/README.md

 > Most learners either watch videos passively and forget everything, or rely on scattered, outdated notes found online.

-**These notes are different because they were written while doing the labs.**

 - Copy-paste ready commands -> tested in real environments
 - Concept + Command -> understand what it is and how to use it
 - Exam-relevant highlights -> no fluff, straight to what matters